 - 1 teaspoon kosher salt (or 3/4 teaspoon table salt)

-- 3 cups (or 18 ounces) chocolate chips (I used the big Ghirardelli milk chocolate chips and don’t think I wouldn’t be above using those chocolate chunks you can get in the baking aisle…)
+- 3 cups (or 18 ounces) chocolate chips (I use 1 bag of the Ghirardelli milk chocolate chips and then make up the difference with semi-sweet chocolate chips)

 - Preheat oven to 325.
 If desired, line baking sheets with parchment paper or silicone mats.

 - Beat the softened butter, sugar, and brown sugar with an electric mixer until light and fluffy.
 Add the egg, egg yolk, and vanilla and mix until combined.

 - In a separate bowl, combine the dry ingredients (except the chocolate chips).
 Add to the butter/sugar/egg mixture and mix until combined.
 Add the chocolate chips and mix until just combined.

 - Using a 1/4 cup ice cream scoop, drop the dough by the scoopful onto the prepared baking sheets.
 You should be able to get about 6 cookies per sheet.
 Bake in the preheated oven for 12-15 minutes or until they begin to turn light brown around the edges.
 Remove from the oven and cool for 5 minutes and then transfer to a wire cooling rack and cool completely (or don’t…no shame…) Makes 18 giant cookies.

 - If you’re feeling more modest, you can always use a smaller cookie scoop.